Wildlife in Everest Base Camp Trek

 Himalayan Monal

 The Himalayan Monal, also known as daphne in Nepali, is Nepal's national bird.
-It is found in forested areas and alpine meadows, usually at elevations of 2,400 to 4,500 meters (7,900 to 14,800 feet).
+It is found in forested areas and alpine meadows, usually at 2,400 to 4,500 meters (7,900 to 14,800 feet).

 It is a pretty big pheasant with shades of green, blue, and red, making it a striking sight in the Everest region.
 Its striking appearance helps it blend into its colourful surroundings.
 Himalayan Monals primarily feed on seeds, insects, and small plants.